 Teens and young adults can be referred to the program from home or any level of care, including inpatient, partial hospital, and outpatient.
 We offer a full range of services, including assessment and consultation, group therapy, skills training, education, medication evaluation and management, and family therapy.
-As part of the Division of Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.
+As part of the Center of Excellence in Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.

 At McLean SouthEast we also offer day program services, the McLean SouthEast Adolescent Partial Hospital Program, for teens who require intensive, structured treatment but are able to manage living at home.

 Our staff is composed of a multidisciplinary group of board-certified psychiatrists, licensed psychologists and clinical social workers, registered nurses, and expressive therapists.
 The ART staff specializes in making sophisticated assessments, diagnoses, and recommendations in complex situations.

 Learn more about child and adolescent mental health care at McLean.

 The primary goal of treatment at the Adolescent Acute Residential Treatment (ART) Program is to help adolescents stabilize so that they may pursue further treatment in a partial or an outpatient setting.
 In order to provide the best care possible, we work to develop an individualized treatment plan tailored to the specific needs of each of our patients.

 Every adolescent entering our program undergoes an initial assessment with a psychiatrist and a clinical social worker.
 The evaluation takes into account biological, psychological, and social strengths and vulnerabilities.